oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 By covering these cases, we can ensure the robustness of the Beam job and gain confidence in its behavior across different scenarios.

 > [!IMPORTANT]
-> Practice 10: Based on the explanation above, can you write an Audit Job for our use case?
-Think about how you can simulate the truncation logic while ensuring the job remains read-only and produces detailed reports.
+> Practice 10: Using the scenarios outlined above, write unit tests for the `TruncateUserBioJob` to validate its behavior under different conditions.
 >
-> Hint: Review the structure of other audit jobs in the Oppia codebase for examples and reusable patterns.
+> Hint: Refer to the structure of existing tests in the Oppia codebase for examples and reusable patterns that can guide you in writing effective tests.

 Here’s what one implementation of tests could look like